ryanashcraft/restaurant-nutrition-data/README.md

 Nutrition data from popular restaurants and fast food chains.

+This data is imported into the [FoodNoms](https://foodnoms.com) database.

 ## Contributions

 I welcome contributions in the form of pull requests.